 Aligning with a Market in Transition: A Conversation with Incoming CEO Bob Walmsley

-Five years after co-founding NuoDB and growing the business, Barry Morris is taking on the role of executive chairman.
-Bob Walmsley, former executive vice president of Sales and Services, is the new president and CEO of NuoDB.
-In this discussion with Parna Sarkar-Basu, Bob shares his plans and priorities to drive growth and enhance customer success.
+Five years after co-founding NuoDB and growing the business, Bob Walmsley, former executive vice president of Sales and Services, is the new president and CEO of NuoDB.
+In this discussion, Bob shares his plans and priorities to drive growth and enhance customer success.

 What are your goals for the first 90 days?

 The key goal is to understand how we can apply our resources to create as much leverage for our customers and market as possible.
 According to IDC, the database market is a $40 billion market in transition.
 Think of leverage as ways we can make our customers successful, get the largest distribution of our product and the most exposure for the company -- with a limited set of resources.
 This market is transitioning, it’s a stampede towards the cloud.
 It’s all about how we take advantage of every opportunity possible so we can take a fair share of this market.

 How does your experience in sales position you for this role?

 I have had an enormous amount of customer and prospect interaction that allows me to understand what our customer requirements are, what our prospects look like and need.
 I understand things from an outside-in perspective.

 Our success is based on our ability to provide customer value.
 That is measured in customer deployments.
 Also in reduction of time to market for our customers’ applications.
 Thirdly, differentiated offerings that our customers can provide their customers, based on our architecture.